 We are going to cover the ten most effective ABM tactics that we have observed in action over the past years.
 We are throwing in a lot of them so you can mix and match as needed to create an evolving B2B account-based marketing strategy to apply to your sales efforts.

-1. Build a Strong Foundation With Your Target Account List
+1. Build a Solid Target Account List

 2. Use Content Syndication to Warm Up Leads

-3. Send Personalised Cold Email Campaigns
+3. Send Personalized Cold Email Campaigns

 4. Use Intent Data to Find In-Market Buyers